benjamindpalmer/pico-gym-write-ups/cryptography/README.md

 |partially decrypted| `CTF* (**ORT FOR C*PTUR* T** F***) *R* * TYP* OF CO*PUT*R **CURITY CO*P*TITION.`|
 |likely plaintext| `CTFs (short for capture the flag) are a type of computer security competition.` |

-knowing this, we can substitute more letters, ('b' for 's' and 'w' for 'h' to make the word 'short') which makes our encrypted text more readable, which allows us make informed substitutions.
+Knowing this, we can substitute more letters, ('b' for 's' and 'w' for 'h' to make the word 'short') which makes our encrypted text more readable, which allows us make informed substitutions.
 Rinse and repeat until our flag is readable.

 ```
 CTFS (SHORT FOR CAPTURE THE FLAG) ARE A TYPE OF COMPUTER SECURITY COMPETITION.
 CONTESTANTS ARE PRESENTED WITH A SET OF CHALLENGES WHICH TEST THEIR CREATIVITY, TECHNICAL (AND GOOGLING) SKILLS, AND PROBLEM-SOLVING ABILITY.
 CHALLENGES USUALLY COVER A NUMBER OF CATEGORIES, AND WHEN SOLVED, EACH YIELDS A STRING (CALLED A FLAG) WHICH IS SUBMITTED TO AN ONLINE SCORING SERVICE.
 CTFS ARE A GREAT WAY TO LEARN A WIDE ARRAY OF COMPUTER SECURITY SKILLS IN A SAFE, LEGAL ENVIRONMENT, AND ARE HOSTED AND PLAYED BY MANY SECURITY GROUPS AROUND THE WORLD FOR FUN AND PRACTICE.
 FOR THIS PROBLEM, THE FLAG IS: PICOCTF{FR3QU3NCY_4774CK5_4R3_C001_6E0659FB}